Eltaurus-Lt/CourseDump2022/README.md

 >
 >    <sub>(if you don't see the extension icon on the toolbar, click the `Extensions` button <picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/6cca563b-8149-421b-a217-0664c3b872f2"><img src="https://github.com/user-attachments/assets/89838937-f887-4aa7-bff9-9f5293fa04cb" alt="Chrome extension icon"></picture> to locate it)</sub>
 >
->5. \* **A download can be interrupted at any point** by pressing the `Stop ongoing download`, which will replace the `Download current course` button whenever there is a download in progress, but keep in mind that restarting a download will begin the whole process from scratch.
+>5. \* **A download can be interrupted at any point** by pressing the `Stop ongoing download`, which will be displayed in place of the `Download current course` button whenever there is a download in progress, but keep in mind that restarting a download will begin the whole process from scratch.
 >---

-When a download starts you should see a progress bar at the top of the course page, indicating the progress of the extension scanning the course's contents with the ratio of the levels fetched to the total number of course levels in the top-right corner:
+When a download starts, you should see a progress bar at the top of the course page, indicating the progress of scanning the course contents with the ratio of the levels fetched to the total number of course levels in the top-right corner:
 <sub></sub>
 <p><picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/84cbb9e0-e282-4136-86bf-18d097bf613b">
  <img src="https://github.com/user-attachments/assets/9df74fb2-b7d4-45ca-a809-8e969da2d895">
 </picture></p>

-The scanning will be followed by downloading all associated files (the ".csv" file containing table data of the course alongside the course metadata and media files if you choose to download them).
+The scanning will be followed by downloading all associated files (the ".csv" file containing table data of the course, along with the course metadata and media files if you choose to download them).
 The progress is indicated by a yellow bar with the ratio on the right showing the number of downloaded files to the total number of files in the queue:

 <p><picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/f8d413fa-411e-4df1-a485-f591d84d05a1">
  <img src="https://github.com/user-attachments/assets/3b76a258-e6c8-45d8-914c-6739db27a6fe">
 </picture></p>

-After a download is complete, you should see the progress bar turning green:
+After the download is complete, you should see the progress bar turning green:

 <p><picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/bdcc7869-830b-43b7-995f-36403c4e0653">